Happy belated release!

 When short stories or deleted scenes get archived, it is usually for one of two reasons.

 One, they were multicategorized.
 Each post has a category and sometimes there is more than one.
 We archive by age of post and category, so if a post is tagged Pets and Free Fiction, and we archived Pets for that year, it hides the post.
-We’ve been trying to move all of the free fiction to its own pages, but time is in shorts supply, and I get to it when I get to it.
+We’ve been trying to move all of the free fiction to its own pages, but time is in short supply, and I get to it when I get to it.

 Two, some free stuff gets taken down for editing.
 We are trying to put together an anthology of freebies that can be downloaded from the store and hopefully would provide a good introduction to each series.
 Unfortunately, that is on top of everything else.
 And right now, we are 105K into Maggie 2, it is not done, and there are thousands of pages to sign still. ::shudder::